dd32/td-gh-ex/readme.txt

 == Description ==

-Hi.
-I'm a theme called Bassist, and I'm based on Underscores.
-I'm developed for musicians, have a Front Page dedicated to show pictures, audios and videos.
+Description: Bassist is a theme developed for musicians and based on Underscores.
+It has a customizable front page dedicated to show pictures, audios and videos and special styling for other post formats.

 == Installation ==